 One individual Louvre critique per student per week with faculty.

 |WHO is ELIGIBLE?||Anyone may apply - There are no academic or other pre-requisites.

 See the application PDF for current portfolio requirements (to be published online shortly).

 All students must enroll full-time for this 8-week course, held in our Paris Program Studio in Montmartre, and the Musee du Louvre.

-Figure sessions 16.5 hours per week; one individual Louvre critique per week, alternating instructors
+Figure sessions 16.5 hours per week; one individual Louvre critique per week with faculty